Knoblauchpilze/agents/README.md

 The application provides a simple framework where no real agent or behavior exists.
 It is intended as a base for exploring the capabilities or the model of certain agents in a dedicated process.

+The base code to do that is provided in the [simulation](src/game/simulation) folder.

 ### Create new components

 In order to allow agents to modify and interact with their environment, it might be needed to create new types of components.